debian-pi/raspbian-ua-netinst/README.md

 # raspbian-ua-netinst

-The minimal Raspbian unattended netinstaller for Raspberry Pi Model B.
+The minimal Raspbian unattended netinstaller for Raspberry Pi Model B and Model B+.

-Some have reported that installing on the new Model B+ works, while others have reported issues.
-If you encounter problems, see [issue #73](https://github.com/debian-pi/raspbian-ua-netinst/issues/73) for a possible workaround.
-So, if you encounter issues (or not) with the Model B+ and you could add your experiences/issues to that issue, that would be much appreciated.

 This project provides [Raspbian][1] power users the possibility to install a minimal base system unattended using latest Raspbian packages regardless when the installer was built.